miguelferreira13/inbank/README.md

     ![Query 4b](screenshots/4b.png)

-    #### c.
+    ### c.
 Which country has the potential for improving earnings if Netflix starts charging subscribers an additional fee for sharing Netflix households outside of their own?
-    ```
+    ```sql
     SELECT
         s.country,
 		SUM(a.active_profiles - a.household_profile_ind) n_outside_household